-Elon Musk: I never cried in New York Times interview
+Elon Musk is lashing out on Twitter again

 The move — and Musk's claim that he had "funding secured" — stunned Wall Street and reportedly drew regulatory scrutiny.

-Then, after fewer than three weeks, Musk made a dramatic U-turn and said he would abandon his go-private plan.
+Then, after less than three weeks, Musk made a dramatic U-turn and said he would abandon his go-private plan.

-"I met with Tesla's board of directors yesterday and let them know that I believe the better path is for Tesla to remain public," Musk said in a statement posted on Tesla's website late Friday.
-"The board indicated that they agree."

-Musk has a big job ahead of him as he resumes trying to build Tesla into a successful public company.